digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/console.rst

 Note that data continuity (and therefore database migration) is only guaranteed to work across minor and patch version updates.

-The synchronizer, sequencer and mediator nodes might need extra setup to be fully functional.
+The sync domain, sequencer and mediator nodes might need extra setup to be fully functional.
-Check :ref:`synchronizer bootstrapping <domain_bootstrapping>` for more details.
+Check :ref:`sync domain bootstrapping <domain_bootstrapping>` for more details.

 Timeouts
 --------